globus/globus-compute/docs/configuring.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-Many modern clusters provide multiple accelerators per compute note, yet many applications are best suited to using a single accelerator per task. funcX supports pinning each worker to difference accelerators using ``available_accelerators`` option of the ``HighThroughputExecutor``.
+Many modern clusters provide multiple accelerators per compute note, yet many applications are best suited to using a single accelerator per task. funcX supports pinning each worker to different accelerators using the ``available_accelerators`` option of the ``HighThroughputExecutor``.
 Provide either the number of accelerators (funcX will assume they are named in integers starting from zero) or a list of the names of the accelerators available on the node.
 Each funcX worker will have the following environment variables set to the worker specific identity assigned: